 The theme of this month is Nostalgia.

-we are always seemingly hit by a longing for what used to be — often reflected in the objects that have stuck with us for a very long time. there is a sense that our shops have flooded with reminiscence and vintage ephemera, but what we're talking about here is not a retro aesthetic, and it's not a style.
+we are always seemingly hit by a longing for what used to be — often reflected in the objects that have stuck with us for a very long time. there is a sense that our shops have flooded with reminiscence and vintage ephemera, but what we're talking about here is not a retro aesthetic or a certain style.
 It's the feeling you get from it.
 A slow, gradual inkling that evokes the feeling of nostalgia.
 The seeds that are planted in our hearts as children, and the reason why we continue to love a certain product as we grow older.

-Here is a small selection of packaging works: of childhood familiarities to newer designs that will leave an impression on you. packaging seems to be short lived; yet nostalgia has the ability to make emotional connections, and perhaps offer us a hint to the products that will last for a very long time.
+here is a small selection of packaging works: a mix of childhood familiarities and newer designs that are bound to leave an impression on you. packaging seems to be short lived; yet nostalgia has the ability to make emotional connections, and perhaps offer us a hint to the products that will last for a very long time.